The Need for Controlling & Quantifying Variation

 Statistical methods offer a wide range of tools for controlling, visualising and quantifying variation in experimental data.
 These methods allow engineers to understand key interactions in processes.

-- Analysis of designed experiments
+• Analysis of designed experiments: ANOVA, ANCOVA…

-Advancements in Data Science & Engineering Applications
+Advances in Data Science & Engineering Applications

 The role of statistics in engineering used to be rather predictable, but the situation has changed in recent years due to the advancement of computer technology and the resulting computing power.
-Such advances now enable engineers to harness the power of advanced DoE as well machine-learning tools as a modelling tool for capturing and predicting complex relationships in factors.

 Advanced, Dynamic & Flexible Experimental Designs